MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/includes/business-voice-create-auto-attendant.md

 # [Step 5 - Holidays](#tab/holidays)

-You can have calls to your auto attendant routed differently on holidays than on other days.
-(If you don't want to have a different call flow for holidays, you can skip this step.)

-Your auto attendant can have a call flow for each holiday you've set up.
+Your auto attendant can have a call flow for each [Holiday you've set up](../set-up-holidays-in-teams.md).
 You can add up to 20 scheduled holidays to each auto attendant.

 1. On the Holiday call settings page, click **Add**.